kcroker/Gadget-2.0.7-ngravs/README.md

 repository.

-(Note that the included Makefile.reference works on modern Ubuntu systems, and with the included Galaxy collision initial condition from GADGET-2)
+(Note that the included Makefile.reference works on modern Ubuntu systems, and with the included Galaxy collision initial condition from GADGET-2, modified so that particle types are distributed evenly across gravitation)

 Configuration
 ---------------------------------------------